Skip to content

 exit

 Once we have completed the required setup, we need to start the server.
 APTRS uses Gunicorn for this purpose, which should already be installed through the steps we have completed so far.
-Since we are using Poetry, we need to locate the full path of Gunicorn for the APTRS project using the command below:

 Bash